-GM3 NCO.IDE.H.205 Management of aeronautical databases

-STANDARDS FOR AERONAUTICAL DATABASES AND DAT PROVIDERS

-- (a) A 'Type 2 DAT provider' is an organisation as defined in Article 2(5)(b) of Regulation (EU) 2017/373. - (b) Equivalent to a certified 'Type 2 DAT provider' is defined in any Aviation Safety Agreement between the European Union and a third country, including any Technical Implementation Procedures, or any Working Arrangements between EASA and the competent authority of a third country.
+GM3 is GM3 NCO.IDE.H.205 Management of aeronautical databases applicable as of 01 Jan 2019.
+NDARDS FOR AERONAUTICAL DATABASES AND DAT PROVIDERS (a) A 'Type 2 DAT provider' is an organisation as defined in Article 2(5)(b) of Regulation (EU) 2017/373. (b) Equivalent to a certified 'Type 2 DAT provider' is defined in any Aviation Safety Agreement between the European Union and a third country, including any Technical Implementation between the European Union and a third country, including any Technical Implementation Procedures, or any Working Arrangements between EASA and the competent authority of a third country.